 Physiotherapy Services in Bonnyville, Cold Lake, St. Paul

-IMPACT Health, providing physiotherapy in Bonnyville, Cold Lake, St. Paul area is dedicated to customized, evidence-based care and the latest scientific technology to deliver it.
+IMPACT Health, providing physiotherapy in Bonnyville, Cold Lake, and St. Paul area, is dedicated to customized, evidence-based care and use the latest scientific technology to deliver it.

 Our wide-range of services includes, but is not limited to, sports injuries, women's health, chronic pain, workplace injuries, and medical vehicle accidents, Dizziness and Balance therapy among many others.